 On the following day, purify the ligation products using a magnetic bead or silica column-based solid phase DNA extraction kit.
 At the last step of the purification process, elute the DNA by adding 30 L of DNase-free (pronounced D –N - Ace) water.
 The purified DNA products can be stored at -20oC until it is needed.

 For samples which started with a total DNA of 25 ng (pronounced nanograms) or greater, use an automated gel-extraction apparatus, such as the Pippin Prep, to select for ligated products with lengths between 135 bp (pronounced basepairs) and 410 bp.
+Be sure to exclude DNA-visualization dyes, such as ethidium bromide or sybr green (pronounced Cyber-green), from the agarose cassette because they can alter the DNA migration properties of the forked-adapter bound fragments.

 To set up DNA electrophoresis on a Pippin 2% dye free agarose cassette, create a new protocol in the Pippin Prep console… and select the “2% DF Marker L” option as the cassette of choice.
 Then, enable the “use internal standards” option and verify that the “Reference lane” number matches with the lane numbers.